klausbreyer/v01.io/content/posts/2024-management-flow/index.md

 ---

 ![](2024-04-05-flow-reflection.svg)
-Over the years, I've honed a management approach that is both effective and adaptable, particularly in leading remote teams.
-As the Head of Product & Technology at [edding AG](https://www.edding.com), I have the privilege of directly managing the diverse and interdisciplinary team at [easycheck](https://easycheck-by-edding.com/) in a hands-on manner.
-This approach works not just for one team but also when you're managing managers and reporting to C-Level colleagues.
+Over the years, I have refined a management approach that is both effective and adaptable, especially in leading remote teams.
+As Head of Product & Technology at [edding AG](https://www.edding.com), I am currently hands-on managing the interdisciplinary team at [easycheck](https://easycheck-by-edding.com/).
+But the underlying pattern is not limited to direct team management but also extends to managing managers and reporting to C-Level colleagues.

 ## Team Check-in (Async)